Newcastle director Dan Ashworth likely to join Manchester United in Sir Jim Ratcliffe's shake-up - Paper Talk

 Tottenham are set to step up their pursuit of a centre-back in January and have looked at Genoa's Radu Dragusin as a possible target.

-Alexandre Letellier, the Paris St-Germain reserve goalkeeper, was held at knifepoint with his young family during a robbery at his home.
+Alexandre Letellier, the Paris Saint-Germain reserve goalkeeper, was held at knifepoint with his young family during a robbery at his home.

 Mike Ashley's move for Yorkshire is at risk of being derailed after Colin Graves entered advanced negotiations to secure a sensational return.